RustyRoboticsBV/TilesetBuilder/README.md

 ![The slope tiles and their identifiers.](SlopeReference.png)

 ### Long Slope Tiles
-Long slopes (or 2-by-1 slopes) use similar names to the slope tiles.
-These mostly work the same as regular 1-by-1 slopes with a few differences:
+Long slopes (or 2-by-1 slopes) use similar names as the regular slope tiles, with a few differences:
 - All filenames must be prefixed with `LONG_`.
 So you use `LONG_LINK_TL` instead of `LINK_TL`.
 - The main slopes are each divided into two tiles: `LONG_SLOPE_LOW_x` and `LONG_SLOPE_HI_x`, representing the bottom half and the top half respectively.